abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ## Day 3: Design Library Cell Using Magic Layout and ngspice characterization.

-IO placer: Even after running the placement we can change the parameters and observe the places.I observed that the change in the ports when I changed the value of IO placer which is not equidistant from each other as in the previous case.
+IO placer: Even after running the placement we can change the parameters and observe the places.
+I observed the change in the ports when I changed the value of the IO placer which is not equidistant from each other as in the previous case.

 - Spice Deck Order, Syntax and Semantics: